You've painted - now, where to hide your painted rocks!

 - When it comes to hiding rocks, make sure to adhere to local property rules and laws.
 For example, many zoos, museums, theme parks, hospitals and national parks prohibit rocks being hidden on their premises.
 Have fun hiding rocks, but be respectful.

-Fun places to hide rocks
+Fun places to hide painted rocks where they're sure to be found

 - On a bench at a playground